 The new regulator says it has developed the next phase of drinking water measures based on feedback received earlier this year. as well as information from the Water New Zealand’s National Performance Review.
 It is expected that the new drinking water and wastewater measures will come into force on 1 July 2023.

-The consultation period ends at 5.00pm on Friday, 25 November.
+The consultation period ended on Friday, 25 November.

 Te Mana o te Wai